ypp-SDGs/sdgs-ship/README.md

 ![sdgs-ship](https://raw.github.com/wiki/ypp-SDGs/sdgs-ship/images/sdgs_ship.gif)

 The game shown above is part of the project.
-The sourse code of this game will be published soon.
 Currently, we use this game for an educational purpose.

 ## How this works